 Your thinking is useless, your feeling is something else.
 Don’t describe your feeling, just do it.
 That’s authenticity.

-What is the one thing that can override that fear?
-Skill.
+What is the one thing that can help you when overcoming fear?
+Skill!
 Without skill of course you’re going to be afraid!

 You develop your skills as an actor.

 Charlie was directing me on a show and it went so fast and furious that I was never sure I was giving him what he wanted.
 He was absolutely positive, and dead-on sure when he had it, and it went faster than any session I can ever remember.
 I had no idea how it was going to cut together, but I trusted him because I know he’s brilliant at what he does.
 I walked out of the room, didn’t think about it again, and many months later the animated series (Kung Fu Panda: Paws of Destiny) comes out and it’s probably the performance I’m most proud of.

 Charlie never gave me the time to think about it.
 He trusted me and I trusted him, and the skill set that I had developed before I walked into that room overrode any mental processes that might have gotten in the way.